 The harmonica and guitar – a perfect combination!

 Neil Young, Bob Dylan, Bruce Springsteen.
 If these names remind you of a harmonica, making you want to put a support close to your mouth and play your favorite songs with these two instruments together, today, I’ll explain how to do it.
 With this guide, you’ll learn everything you need to start becoming a real one-man band, and will be able to practice a couple of very effective exercises.
-If you don’t have a harmonica yet, you can find one here.
-If you need a guitar, take a look here.

 Why Learn The Harmonica And Guitar Together?